kolypto/py-overc/README.md

 ============

 OverC uses an extremely simple JSON protocol to report arbitrary monitoring data.
-You can use the API as you like, but there also is a [command-line overclient tool](#overclient) available.
+You can use the API as you like, but there also is a [command-line overclient tool](#overclient) available which offers a complete solution.

 In general, the following HTTP codes can be sent in response: